 We’ve never removed popcorn ceilings before.
-It’s not really something on either of our must-do lists and not something we like to do for entertainment.
+It was not really something on either of our must-do lists and not something we like to do for entertainment.
 Luckily, we had a few people to ask and got the best tips and tricks.

 Cover EVERY single square inch of your floor with plastic.
-We used painters plastic that you can pick up at Menards in a big roll.
+We used painter’s plastic that you can pick up at your local hardware store.
 It worked wonders.
 We used duct tape to secure it to the edges of each room and it made cleanup fairly easy.

-We used a pesticide sprayer to spray the ceilings with water before scraping.
+We used a lawn and garden sprayer to spray the ceilings with water before scraping.
 Be generous when spraying the water.

 If your ceilings have been painted, the popcorn is about 1000 times harder to remove.
 We would recommend spraying it with water and letting it sit for about 15 minutes.

-Putty knives worked the best for us.
+Putty knives worked the best for us to do the actual scraping.
 Brett’s was on a six foot broom handle and mine was handheld.
 It worked well to have both sizes – Brett was able to stand and cover more ground while I worked around the outside edges of the room on a ladder.

 The stuff you scrape off gets everywhere.
 On your clothes, in your hair, on the walls… Everywhere.

-Once you scrape off the popcorn stuff, you’re still not done.
+Once you scrape off the popcorn, you’re still not done.
 You then have to go over it with sandpaper.
 The positive: you only have to sand the rough parts.
 The negative: the dust.